raspberrypilearning/surprise-egg/en/step_3.md

 ### Animate the frames

-Now that you have all four frames, it is time to animate them!
+Now that you have all four frames, it is time to set up the pixels on your LED matrix!

 --- task ---

-Find the comment `# Display Animation`.
+Find the comment `# Set pixels`.

-Below your first image, enter the two lines of code to `sleep` the program then display the next frame.
+Below your first frame, enter the two lines of code to `sleep` the program then display the next frame.

 --- code ---
 ---
 language: python
 filename: main.py
 line_numbers: true
-line_number_start: 66
+line_number_start: 62
-line_highlights: 69-70
+line_highlights: 64-65
 ---
-# Display Animation
+# Set pixels
 sense.set_pixels(frame_1) # Set pixels using the frame_1 list
 sleep(1)
 sense.set_pixels(frame_2)